k-le/portfolio-v1/README.md

 ## Getting Started

 To get started, ensure that `npm` v6+ is installed (NodeJS LTS comes with the latest version of `npm`).
-From there, you can run the following command in order to install of the project dependencies:
+From there, you can run the following command in order to install all of the project dependencies:

 ```npm i```